jbcodeforce/jbcodeforce.github.io/docs/blogs/08-27-21/index.md

 I want to propose a set of articles to address this developer's experience, not fully in the perfect order of developer's activities, as normally  we should start by event-storming workshop with the business subject matter experts and apply Domain Driven Design.

-At the minimum level an event solution will have producer applications, event brokers, consumer applications but if you want some governance we need to add schema registry and OpenAPI and AsyncAPI management.
+At the minimum level an event solution will have producer applications, event brokers, consumer applications for event processing and sinks to move data for long term persistence.
+As we want governance to understand how to consume data and who is doing what in this distributed solution, we need to add schema registry OpenAPI and AsyncAPI management and metadata management.

-The following figure illustrates the minimum components we will consider for this article:
+The following figure illustrates a minimum set of components we may need to use in any event-driven solution:

 ![](./images/components.png)
 **Figure 1: a component view of a simple solution**

+Components:

+* Kafka producer exposing REST API to get data from a mobile or webapp
+* Kafka Brokers in this case IBM Event Streams
+* A schema registry in this case the one in IBM Event Streams
+* One to many consumers, here an example of consumer using streaming processing to consume, process, publish events.
+* Integrate API management for both REST end points and asyncAPI for Kafka topics
+* Event end point gateway to control communication between consumers and kafka brokers
+* S3 sink Kafka connector to move events for longer term storage like S3 buckets in cloud object storage.

+From the flow point of view:

-We should consider the developer of the producer application.
+1. We should consider the developer of the producer application.
 This application can take different form, but let assume it will be a Java microprofile, reactive messaging app.
 The application exposes REST resources defined via OpenApi document.
 During the development process the OpenAPI document will be pushed to an API management, and deployed to an API gateway (Step 1 in figure above).
 We do not want to focus on that.
-When the application starts to be deployed and produces events to the `order` topic, the schemas defined for this messages, are pushed to a schema registry at mostly the same time as the message is published (Step 2).
+1. When the application starts to be deployed, it produces events to the `orders` topic, the schemas defined for this messages, is pushed to a schema registry at mostly the same time as the message is published (Step 2).
 The schema could also have been pushed via API or user interface.
-We will address DevOps deployment of schema in another articles.
+We will address DevOps avro schema deployment later.

-To make this topic and schema governed and known, it is possible to connect API management to the kafka topic and add metadata to document who own the "contract" of this topic.
+1. To make this topic and schema governed and known, it is possible to connect API management to the kafka topic and add metadata to document who own the "contract" of this topic.
 The asyncAPI document is then managed inside the API management (IBM App Connect) (Step 3).

-Now if we are a developer of consumer applications, we will get the list of topics and their metadata inside the developer portal of the API management.
-We download the asyncAPI (Step 4) and get the contract and avro schemas.
-We develop this consumer application, and when the application start, it will consume from a topic, get the schema identifier from the record header and will download the schema definition from the schema registry (Step 5).
+1. Now the developer of the consumer application will get the list of topics and their metadata inside the developer portal of the API management.
+He downloads the asyncAPI (Step 4) and get the contract and avro schemas.
+1. When the application starts, it will consume from a topic, get the schema identifier from the record header and will download the schema definition from the schema registry (Step 5).

 The application is using Kafka API / reactive messaging to access Kafka broker.
-But in fact the URL is proxy by the event gateway service.
+But in fact the URL is proxied by the event gateway service.
 This event gateway can enforce traffic and access policies.

+## High level developer's tasks

-So here is how I see the different high level task developers may need to follow:
+So here is how I see the different high level developer tasks may look like:

 * Use [domain-driven design](https://ibm-cloud-architecture.github.io/refarch-eda/methodology/domain-driven-design/) and [event storming](https://ibm-cloud-architecture.github.io/refarch-eda/methodology/event-storming/) to discover the business process to support and discover the different bounded contexts which will be mapped to microservices.